 Project Overview

 This project is concerned with Programming Language Understanding (PLU) using deep learning (DL) and machine learning techniques.
-PLU is a field of DL that aims to make use of various deep learning techniques to train neural networks (NNs) to understand programs, also referred to as source code for the purpose of this project.
+PLU is a field of DL that aims to use various deep learning techniques to train neural networks (NNs) to understand programs called source code.

-PLU, while relatively new, is a very important field of Artificial Intelligence (AI) and Machine Learning (ML).
+PLU, while relatively new, is a significant field of Artificial Intelligence (AI) and Machine Learning (ML).
 This is because it deals with one specific way in which NNs are yet to catch up with humans (or programmers and software developers, in this case); they are unable to tell the difference between normal human language text (HLT) and source code, regardless of the programming language.
 For example, take a scenario where a text processing NN is built using source code as its training data.
-This text-based model will treat the input in the same way it would an extract from a novel or a piece of text.
-This treatment of source code in the same way as text will result in loss of critical data due to all the differences between HLT and source code.
+This text-based model will treat the input the same way an extract from a novel or a piece of text would.
+Unfortunately, this treatment of source code in the same way as text will result in loss of critical data due to all the differences between HLT and source code.

 One of these differences, and the most important of them all, is that every human language has a finite grammar – every single word available for use in it.
-Source code on the other hand, is unlimited in its grammar because the names of the elements in the program are entirely up to the programmer.
+On the other hand, the source code is unlimited in its grammar because the names of the elements in the program are entirely up to the programmer.

-Another important distinction between source code and HLT is that single sentences in HLT do not usually need extra context to be understood.
+Another critical distinction between source code and HLT is that single sentences in HLT do not usually need additional context to be understood.
 For example, the English language sentence “The woman walked into the room” follows the grammatical rules of the English language and can be understood entirely on its own.
 Source code is not like this.
-An example of a line from a program written in the Python programming language is “c = a + b”.
+An example of a Python program line is “c = a + b”.
 This is meaningless if the rest of the program is not considered.
 This line of code requires the programmer – and the compiler or interpreter – to consider where the variables ‘a’, ‘b’ and ‘c’ were initially declared.
-Additionally, in a strongly typed language [6], the data types of each variable will have to be considered to ensure that no errors or exceptions are raised during execution, and that they are all compatible with the ‘=’ and ‘+’ operations.
-The programmer will also have to examine how the variables change during execution of the program.
+Additionally, in a strongly typed language [6], the data types of each variable will have to be considered to ensure that no errors or exceptions are raised during execution and that they are all compatible with the ‘=’ and ‘+’ operations.
+The programmer will also have to examine how the variables change during the program's execution.

-A third way in which programs and HLT differ is that programs contain a lot of conceptual and structural information that HLT does not possess.
-Examples of these concepts include conditions and control flow, inheritance and objects in Object Oriented Programming (OOP) languages, abstract classes, and abstraction, etc. Examples of structural information that exists in programs but not in HLT include the programming paradigm (imperative, event-driven or declarative languages), typing structure (weakly typed or strongly typed languages), the use of features from imported classes and external libraries, etc.
+A third way in which programs and HLT differ is that programs contain many conceptual and structural information that HLT does not possess.
+These concepts include conditions and control flow, inheritance and objects in Object Oriented Programming (OOP) languages, abstract classes, abstraction, etc. Examples of structural information in programs but not in HLT include the programming paradigm (imperative, event-driven or declarative languages), typing structure (weakly typed or strongly typed languages), and the use of features from imported classes and external libraries, etc.

-It is imperative to note that there are many different types of programming languages.
-These include non-scripting languages [1] (procedural languages, object-oriented languages, etc) and scripting languages [2] (server-side scripting, query languages, etc.).
-Additionally, it is necessary to note that certain programming languages, e.g., Python, are considered as both scripting and non-scripting languages.
+It is imperative to note that many different types of programming languages exist.
+These include non-scripting languages [1] (procedural languages, object-oriented languages, etc.) and scripting languages [2] (server-side scripting, query languages, etc.).
+Additionally, it is necessary to note that specific programming languages, e.g., Python, are considered both scripting and non-scripting languages.